 In the morning, the campground was a different world entirely, dominated by the Agile wallabies on the ground and Little red flying foxes in the canopy.

 The Agile wallabies are the most common Australian native mammals in the Top End, but this was my first encounter with them, and I was fascinated by their familiarity with people.
 A relaxed female was snoozing so close to our tent that she was practically leaning on it.

 The main attraction of Mataranka, the hot springs, was very busy, so we headed to the slightly less popular Bitter Springs for a swim and found a Merten’s water monitor munching on a crab.

-Katherine Gorge & Nitmiluk National Park
+Wildlife of Katherine Gorge & Nitmiluk National Park

 Forest kingfisher at Katherine Gorge

 From Bitter Springs we headed to Katherine Gorge, locally known by its Aboriginal name – Nitmiluk.

 Typically, the main reason for visiting Nitmiluk is to take a Katherine Gorge river cruise, but in April, the water still runs too high & too fast after the rainy season.
 So we explored the area on foot.